Walk into the nhow Milano Hotel on Via Tortona and there is absolutely no doubt you are right in the heart of Milan’s design district.

 The quirky chairs in the lobby would look as comfortable on the set of Futurama as they would in a 1960s nightclub, and as for the chandeliers… Wow!

-There’s a glass floor by the lifts looking down on what appears to be stones and gold, while pieces of art hang on almost every wall, on a six-month rotation of exhibitions by contemporary designers.
+There’s a glass floor by the lifts looking down on what appears to be stones and gold, but is in fact foundations of the old building, while pieces of art hang on almost every wall, on a six-month rotation of exhibitions by contemporary designers.

 This building, which opened as a hotel in 2006, used to be a General Electric factory so there’s plenty of space for the 244 rooms.